jasonlws/Csharp.Net.Jwt.Demo/README.md

 | RSA256 | Asymmetric | Public/Private | Slower | High | Moderate |
 | ECDSA256 | Asymmetric | Public/Private | Moderate | High | Complex |

-Choose the algorithm that best matches your application’s requirements for security, performance, and ease of use.
+Choose the algorithm that best matches your applicationï¿½s requirements for security, performance, and ease of use.

 ## Conclusion